ingakv/stack-interpreter/Assignment_description.md

 ## Overview

 We will implement a simple concatenative, stack-based, programming language interpreter.
-The interpreter is called `bprog`. `bprog` will accept instruction from standard input and execute them following the semantics of the language that we defined below.
+The interpreter will accept instruction from standard input and execute them following the semantics of the language that we defined below.
 It can be used as interactive CLI, or, it can be fed with a file containing a program and it will execute it.

 In the CLI mode, the program should parse and interpret the input line by line, in an infinite loop.
 In the `input file` mode it should work with the entire input.
 We will discuss those two modes below.